Traces of explosives found in Egyptair crash: investigators

 Audio from the flight recorder mentions a fire on board the plane in its final moments and analysis of the flight data recorder showed smoke in the lavatory and avionics bay.

-The Paris prosecutor's office opened a manslaughter investigation in June but said it was not looking into terrorism as a possible cause of the crash at this stage.
+The Paris prosecutor's office opened a manslaughter investigation in June but said it was not looking into terrorism as a possible cause at that stage.

 No group has claimed responsibility for the crash.